Raúl Valdés: New York Mets

 Valdés signed a minor league contract with the New York Mets after the end of the season.
-He started 2007 with High-A St. Lucie and later was promoted to Double-A Binghamton.
+He started 2007 with the High–A St. Lucie Mets and later was promoted to the Double–A Binghamton Mets.
 He combined for a 0–2 record with a 4.17 ERA and one save in 23 games (one start), before being released.

 Since 2008, Valdés has pitched winter baseball for the Gigantes del Cibao of the Dominican League and Navegantes del Magallanes of the Venezuelan League.
 He represented the Dominican team in the 2010 Caribbean Series, in which he led all pitchers in wins (two) and strikeouts (13) and was selected to the All-Star Team.

 Valdés was invited to spring training with the Mets in 2010.
-He was sent to the Triple-A Buffalo Bisons to start the season, but was quickly promoted to the major leagues.
+He was sent to the Triple–A Buffalo Bisons to start the season, but was quickly promoted to the major leagues.
 On May 11, Valdés got his first major league victory in an 8–6 win over the Washington Nationals.
 On July 6, Valdés was called back as the Mets placed Fernando Tatís on the 15-day disabled list.
-On August 13, Valdés was optioned to AAA along with Ryota Igarashi to make room for Pat Misch and Francisco Rodríguez.
-On November 5, Valdés was sent down to Triple-A Buffalo and became a free-agent after refusing the minor league assignment.
+On August 13, Valdés was optioned to Triple–A along with Ryota Igarashi to make room for Pat Misch and Francisco Rodríguez.
+On November 5, Valdés was sent outright to Buffalo and became a free agent after refusing the minor league assignment.